-Welcome to the website of the Animal Breeding, Quantitative Genetics and Systems Biology (AQS) Group at the Department of Large Animal Sciences, Faculty of Health and Medical Sciences, University of Copenhagen.
+Welcome to the website of the Animal Breeding, Quantitative Genetics and Systems Biology (AQS) Group at the Department of Veterinary and Animal Sciences, Faculty of Health and Medical Sciences, University of Copenhagen.
 The AQS group is a research and teaching group which focuses on quantitative genetics and genomics, animal breeding and systems genetics/biology of animal health and welfare, animal diseases, animal production and animal reproduction in major livestock species such as cattle, pigs and sheep.
 The group is also involved in experimental animal models for unraveling genetics and systems genetics of human diseases.
 The group leader is Professor Haja Kadarmideen.
 Besides running the group, he is also the scientific director of two international R&D consortia: the Danish-Indian BioChild Consortium (BioChild: Genetics and Systems Biology of Childhood Obesity in India and Denmark) and the Danish-Brazilian GIFT Consortium (GIFT: Genomic Improvement of Fertilization traits in Danish and Brazilian Cattle).

 In the quantitative genetics and genomics and animal breeding area, we conduct research and development of genetic parameter estimation (heritability, whole genomic breeding values and trait correlations), genomic selection and breeding program designs for implementation by livestock industries, sustainable animal breeding systems for improving not only production but also efficiency of production and resource use, product quality and animal health and welfare.
 Whole genomic prediction and genomic selection is an advanced method of estimation of breeding values and population genetic parameters using traditional phenotypic and pedigree information combined with high-throughput SNPchip genotypic data from a large number of animals.
 These whole genomic prediction and selection (WGP-WGS) approaches are now extended to include the use of whole genome DNA sequences.
 The group is involved in WGP-WGS work in animal models, human obesity and psychiatric disorders in collaboration with national and international partners.
 It also has a strong interest and activity in developing countries with respect to above research and development.
 The group has significant activities and outputs in the area of integrated & sustainable animal production in Denmark as well as in developing countries via collaborations.